ichigo-dev/resm/README.md

-# Remote Server Control tools
+# Remote Server Management tools

 A group of tools for simplifying the work done by connecting to a remote server in the development of web systems.